dyjakan/conference-talks/Zero-Trust-Theorem/README.md

 * 🇵🇱 Boiling Frogs Wrocław 2019 ➡️ https://www.youtube.com/watch?v=g0PdMFI1WTk
 * 🇵🇱 4Developers Wrocław 2018 ➡️ https://www.youtube.com/watch?v=3U1iA_4E_-U

+# Podcast

+Due to time constraints imposed by the conferences, I was never able to cover all the material in the way I wanted.

+In 2019 I started a podcast 🎤 [Cyberiada](https://cyberiada.io) and I was finally able to talk about Zero Trust Theorem as much as I felt is needed.

+* 🇵🇱 [Part 1](https://cyberiada.io/3) covering web applications, external modules, interpreters, and compilers
+* 🇵🇱 Part 2 - WIP

 # References

 Below you can find references to all research presented within the lecture.
 Enjoy! ✌️